iucar/Project-Code/README.md

 # Project-Code

-The code files in this repository are some of files of my final year university project on teleoperation.
+The code files in this repository are some of files of my final year university project on robot teleoperation.

 The aim of the project was to create a proof of concept for using data from a vision sensor to detect hand gestures performed by a human operator to control different types of robots in a simulated environment in real-time.
 As part of the project different AI methods were analysed and compared to find the most suitable one for this application.

-The design of the project had a few key parts
+The design of the project had a few key parts:
   - data acquisition
   - feature extraction
   - gesture recognition
   - robot control logic
-  - Integration with CoppeliaSim environment
+  - integration with CoppeliaSim environment

 The code files in this repository are part of the files used for the feature extraction and gesture recognition steps.